-Dr. Redmiles recently served as General Chair of the 2016 IEEE International Conference on Global Software Engineering (ICGSE).
-Previously, he served as Papers Co-Chair of the 2013 International Conference on End User Development (IS-EUD).
-He serves on the steering committee for both of those conferences.
+Dr. Redmiles served as General Chair of the 2016 IEEE International Conference on Global Software Engineering (ICGSE) and continues to serve on the steering committee for that conference.
+Previously, he served as Papers Co-Chair of the 2013 International Conference on End User Development (IS-EUD) and, for several years, served on the steering committee for that conference as well.
 For many years, he was involved in the IEEE/ACM Conference on Automated Software Engineering, serving on the steering committee and organizing the 2005 conference as General Chair.
 That research community designated him Fellow of Automated Software Engineering in 2009 and in 2010 awarded him and his co-authors the inaugural Most Influential Paper Award for their 1996 paper on software design environments.
 The Argo/UML system described in that paper continues to evolve as a widely adopted design tool supported by a lively open-source community (see argouml.org).

 Before his doctoral studies, he worked as a research staff member at the National Institute of Standards and Technology (NIST), formerly the National Bureau of Standards (NBS), a research agency under the US Department of Commerce.
 After his doctorate, he was a postdoctoral researcher for two years at the University of Colorado, Boulder, and, in 1994, joined the faculty at the University of California, Irvine.

 From 2004 to 2011, he chaired the Department of Informatics at UCI.
 During this period there was a great expansion of the faculty, facilities, and degree programs.
 From 2013 to 2016 he served on the UCI Council on Academic Personnel (CAP), chairing that committee in the last year of his three-year term.
 In 2017, he was appointed to be the Associate Dean for Academic Affairs at ICS.